PhysicalAddons/web-blog/content/post/debugging-stars-finding-constellations.md

 Especially, when viewing from the location of a real place on earth.
 If it does not align, people would notice.
 Eyeballing and estimating would just be cheating.

-So out of the necessity to debug the stars, we added a viewport-only overly of all constellations.
+So out of the necessity to debug the stars, we added a viewport-only overlay of all constellations.
 It is not an image overlay, but renders a graphical overlay of connections that are based on a database.

 ![Untitled](/blog/images/debugging_stars/constellations.png)